Terms of Use

 4.2.
 You are responsible for keeping your login details secure and for all activity under your account.
 Do not share your password.
 If you think your account has been compromised, tell us immediately.

-5. Your content, confidentiality and data protection
+5. Your content, confidentiality, and data protection

 Your content and ownership